mahmzen/Hachathlon/README.md

 - **model.py**: Contains the logic for the age prediction model.
 - **preprocessing.py**: Includes functions for image preprocessing.

-## Run the pipeline
-In the main.py script you can enter the file path to the image that should be classified.
-The predicted age will be printed in the console.

 ## Key Functions
 - `Preprocessor(image_path)`: Processes the image for model input.